 In June 2016, the Central Office entered into a new unsecured term loan agreement with a municipal entity that immediately assigned the note to a financial institution.
 The original loan amount is \$25,620,000 with the proceeds to be used for future development projects.
 Terms of the loan require interest-only payments until December 2017 with a fixed interest rate of 2.73%.
 Beginning March 1, 2018, payments of principal and interest are due quarterly through the maturity date of December 30, 2027.
 Principal payments range from \$194,370 to \$254,348 per quarter.
 The loan has certain limitations to prepayments after December 31, 2017 that impose a penalty.
 The agreement also requires additional payments if certain taxable events cause the interest to become taxable to the financial institution.
-The balance is \$25,620,890 at June 30, 2016.
+The balance is \$25,620,600 at June 30, 2017 and 2016.

-NOTE 10.
+NOTE 11.
 NOTES PAYABLE (Continued)

 The Central Office entered into another unsecured loan agreement in June 2016 with a maximum draw amount of \$2,879,110.
 The proceeds of this loan are also to be used for future development projects.
 Terms of the loan require interest-only payments until December 2017 with a floating rate equal to the published 3-month London Interbank Offered Rate (LIBOR) plus 2.06%.
 Beginning March 1, 2018, equal payments of principal and accrued interest are due quarterly through the maturity date of December 30, 2027.
-The balance is \$1,026,944 at June 30, 2016.
+The outstanding balance was \$1,931,394 and \$1,026,944 as of June 30, 2017 and 2016, respectively.

-NOTE 11.
+NOTE 12.
 PENSION PLANS